-ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326)," was issued in the 2016 second quarter.
+ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326)," was issued in June, 2016.
 The ASU changes how entities will measure credit losses for most financial assets and certain other instruments that aren't measured at fair value through net income.
 The ASU requires an entity to estimate its lifetime "expected credit loss" and record an allowance that, when deducted from the amortized cost basis of the financial asset, presents the net amount expected to be collected on the financial asset.
-The ASU is effective for the 2020 first quarter, though early application is permitted in the 2019 first quarter, and should be applied on a modified retrospective basis for the majority of the provisions.
+The ASU is effective for the 2020 first quarter, though early application is permitted in the 2019 first quarter, and should be applied on a modified retrospective basis for the majority of the provisions with a cumulative-effect adjustment to retained earnings at the beginning of the year of adoption.
+Upon adoption, the Company expects the new standard to have an impact on certain type of investment securities, reinsurance recoverables and contractholder receivables.
 The Company is currently assessing the impact the implementation of this ASU will have on its consolidated financial statements.